Content is King – especially in sports marketing

 The first, and most obvious, answer is that success on the sporting field translates into growth in social.
-If you take the most recent numbers for the FAI for example you can see that the positivity around the team and their qualification for Euro 2016 has seen them achieve a 32% growth in reach.
-Similarly Connacht Rugby has seen a 19% growth in their fan base in the last eight months too.
+If you take the most recent numbers for the FAI, for example, you can see that the positivity around the team and their qualification for Euro 2016 have seen them achieve a 32% growth in reach.
+Similarly, Connacht Rugby has seen a 19% growth in their fan base in the last eight months too.
 No coincidence that they’re sitting second in the Pro 12.

 But to say that is the only reason for these successes is the on-field achievements is disingenuous.
 We have to give credit where it is due.
 A lot of this growth can be chalked down to the huge improvement in terms of content creation and distribution and the realisation by the teams running these accounts that social is not a one-way conversation.

 Up until quite recently, sports institutions in Ireland suffered from the same social malaise that lots of brands did.
 They treated it like another broadcast channel, posting team updates etc and not really engaging the fans with the thing that we seek most.